-Pear Trees
+Pear Trees for Sale

 Pyrus communis, commonly referred to as the common pear, is a true southern staple and every southern orchard must have a pear tree in order to be considered complete.
 The common fruiting pear trees are in the Rosaceae family, the same family as roses & quince trees.
 Most fruits from the pear tree are enjoyed fresh, however, they are also used for baking, canning, and drying.
 Pears are an excellent source of fiber and vitamin C. Pear trees require a moist soil with partial sunlight and are more of an upright growing tree.
 Willis Orchards can help you find the right fit when you buy fruit trees online.